 108. “Super Powers” by Marc Guggenheim/Jerry Bingham (Batman Confidential #50-54) January 2011 to May 2011

 July.
 This tale overlaps with the end of the previous “mind-wipe scandal” flashback from Identity Crisis and The OMAC Project.
 As I’ve already mentioned, when Batman returns to the JLA satellite he is mind-wiped by Zatanna and company.
 While under mystical hypnosis, Bruce has a fevered flashback to “seven years ago” (should correctly be “three years ago”) to his JLA mission against Fortas.
-While under Zatanna’s trance, Bruce also has recalls his early training days in China where he was killed by a metahuman named Huairen.
+While under Zatanna’s trance, Bruce also recalls his early training days in China (when he was nineteen or twenty-years-old) where he was killed by a metahuman named Huairen.
 Yes KILLED.
-Apparently, when Bruce was around nineteen or twenty, he died but was immediately resurrected by a metahuman named Ri.
+Apparently, Bruce died but was immediately resurrected by a metahuman named Ri.
 We also learn that Bruce, at this time, drank a magickal elixir that granted him temporary super-powers, donned a fancy cape-and-cowl costume, assumed the name “Dark Knight,” and briefly joined the Zhuguran (the Chinese version of the Justice League, which actually pre-dates the JLA by several years).
 Jeez Louise.

 –NOTE: In Flash Vol. 2 #215.
 August.
 The fourth and final part of the “mind-wipe scandal” occurs mere weeks after Batman’s mind-wipe.
 The exact same group of JLA members who erased the Dark Knight’s memory opts to mind-wipe the villain known as The Top.